roytang/blog/content/post/2008/05/shm-booster-draft-10-may-2008.md

 [Wicker Warcrawler][2]

-There's a group of people I draft with on a semiregular basis; "Be a man, take the artifact!&#8221; has been one of our running jokes for years now.
+There's a group of people I draft with on a semiregular basis; "Be a man, take the artifact!" has been one of our running jokes for years now.
 The thing abut the warcrawler is that many people don't realize that it gets the -1/-1 counter at the end of combat, so the first attack or block is a six, and will often net you card advantage in the form of a chump block.

 Pack one, pick three: